Thierry-Dumont/RKkit/README.md

 an algebraic (real) number or a rational, you _must_ write QQ(2/3) or AA(2/3) or 2/QQ(3) or 2/AA(3).

+Have a look at "GoodAndBad.ipynb": this notebook shows this more in details.

 * __Then__, the best is to look at the notebook _Example1.ipynb_ and